CollinsKCollins/Health-Tech-Solutions/README.md

 ### 1️⃣ Clone the Repository

-Ensure you are in the directory containing the file docker-compose.yml
+Navigate to and ensure you are in the directory containing the file docker-compose.yml

 ### 2️⃣ Build and run the application:
 ```bash
 docker compose up --build
 ```
-The backend will start first, followed by the frontend.
+The backend will start first exposing the APIs, followed by the frontend.
 No need to run them separately.

 ### 3️⃣ Access the application
 Open your browser and go to: http://localhost:3300/